Hano1388/react_typescript_verify_validate_emails/README.md

 # Email Validator

-It verifies weather an email is:
+It verifies wether an email is:
   - Valid?
   - Deliverable?
   - Autocomplete common email extentions